landv/gambas/README.md

 ## Runner

 Here you can see the Unittest tests itself.
 The testclasses (here called TestContainer) have to produce some failures and one error, to prove, that all works ok.
-Usually the TestContainer's names should start with "_GuTest" but for testing itself Unittest uses an alternate prefix ("_MyselfGuTest").

 ![Unittest Runner](runner-screen.png)